Exceptional-Khoi/tp/docs/UserGuide.md

 Format: `/add_exercise n/EXERCISE_NAME r/REPS`

-- `EXERCISE_NAME` is the exercise name.
-Rules: Same as `NAME` parameter rules above.
 - `REPS` is a number represents repetition for a set (e.g., `15`).
 It must be an integer less than 1000.

 Example: